ATI TruForm: Overview

 Before the adoption of pixel shader-enhanced bump mapping methods such as normal and parallax mapping that simulate higher mesh detail, curved 3D shapes in games were created with large numbers of triangles.
 The more triangles are used, the more detailed and thus less polygonal the surface appears.
 TruForm creates a curved surface using the existing triangles, and tessellates this surface to make a new, more detailed polygonal model.
+TruForm employed N-Patches, also known as PN triangles, which was supported by Microsoft's DirectX 8.0 and OpenGL technologies.
+The PN-triangles method replaced each flat triangle with a cubic Bezier patch and a separate normal interpolant derived from the triangle's existing vertex positions and normals; in OpenGL, ATI exposed it through the GL_ATI_pn_triangles extension.
 It is designed to increase visual quality, without significantly impacting frame rates, by utilizing hardware processing of geometry.

-TruForm was not significantly accepted by game developers because it ideally required the models to be designed with TruForm in mind.
-To enable the feature without causing visual problems, such as ballooned-up weapons, the models had to have flags identifying which areas were to be tessellated.
+TruForm was not significantly accepted by game developers because it had to be implemented in the engine and applied selectively to appropriate objects to avoid visual problems, such as ballooned-up weapons.
 The lack of industry-wide support of the technique from the competition caused developers to ignore the technology.

 In later version of Catalyst drivers, the TruForm feature is removed.